TempleS19CIS3296-01/project-tweetclassifier/README.md

 </ul>
 <br>
 <h2>Project Relevance:</h2>
-<p>This project is relevant to the class because it involves object oriented programming, utilizing API's, doing software development in with agile, utilizing a database, and potentially adding parallelism (although cloud computing will abstract all of this most likely).
+<p>This project is relevant to the class because it involves object oriented programming, utilizing API's, doing software development  with agile, potentially utilizing a database, and potentially adding parallelism (although cloud computing will abstract all of this most likely).
 John's experience is in the python programming language and a high level understanding of neural networks.
 Qunchao's experience is in databases.
-Both team members will be new to the TensorFlow library and cloud computing with Google Collaboration.</p><br>
+Both team members will be new to the TensorFlow library and cloud computing with Google Collaboration.
+The project is a tweet classifier.
+We will implement various machine learning models to approximate tweet sentiment classifications and then allow users to scrape tweets from others and run those tweets through our model.</p><br>

 <h2>Sprints</h2>
 <h4>Sprint 1</h4>